Koban culture

+Archers with Scythian bows from Koban-Tli.
+The use of Scythian equipment reveals the nomadic origin of the Koban elite.

 The Koban culture or Kuban culture (c.
 1200 to 350 BC), is a late Bronze Age and Iron Age culture of the northern and central Caucasus.
-It is preceded by the Colchian culture of the western Caucasus and the Kharachoi culture further east.
+It is succeeded by the Colchian culture of the western Caucasus and the Kharachoi culture further east.

 It is named after the village of Koban, Northern Ossetia, where in 1869 battle-axes, daggers, decorative items and other objects were discovered in a kurgan.
 Later, further sites were uncovered in the central Caucasus.